SAP-samples/teched2022-DA161/exercises/ex3/README.md

 ![image](https://user-images.githubusercontent.com/112718519/198373291-5bc09c7d-a9bc-4422-92ed-ce9f3183b880.png)

 31. Press **Ctrl + Space** on your keyboard to open a list of available scripting commands.
-Click open.
+Click **open**.
 This command enables the Popup to open when it is clicked.

 ![image](https://user-images.githubusercontent.com/112718519/198373330-bdd994a8-27ed-47aa-b60c-c1ebf223228e.png)